flauwekeul/honeycomb/docs/guide/traversing-grids.md

 ### [`spiral()`](/api/#spiral)

-A has one required option: `radius`.
+A spiral has one required option: `radius`.
 But you may want to pass `start` as well.
-If you don't, like most traversers, it'll start where the previous traverser left off, or at `[0, 0]` if there is no previous traverser.
+If you don't it'll start where the previous traverser left off, or at `[0, 0]` if there is no previous traverser.

 ```typescript
 const spiralFrom1_2 = spiral({ start: [1, 2], radius: 2 })